burkfers/qmk_firmware/keyboards/handwired/arcpedals_mk1/readme.md

   * LEDs: https://www.aliexpress.com/item/4000475685852.html
   * JST connectors: https://www.aliexpress.com/item/32954418743.html (but I highly recommend buying a JST crimper, connectors, and using 26awg silicone wiring)

+## History
+I have issues holding keys down and was looking for a way to remove strain from my hands.
+Eye/face tracking and voice commands are things I'm also looking into, but pedals seemed more accessible to me at the time.

+Anyways I had all the parts sitting around, and after two weeks of work the pedals are operational!

+**Things I tried that didn't work:**
+* Ball-of-foot pedals only; maybe my implementation was bad, but I couldn't do any kind of rapid keypress actions.
+* Adjustable springiness of ball pedals; the design provides for 6 or 7 positions of the fulcrum, and I found 'almost full spring force' best - keeping the base pedals more as foot rests than actionable things
+* High-angle toe pedals; you end up having to float your foot and that's bad
+* Toe and ball pedals; you end up having to float your foot AND contort it, which is even worse

+**Things I considered:**
+* 'gas pedal'-like functionality; I had some rheostats and was going to try this, but you'd then lose the ability to do any other kind of functionality.
+Maybe one day I'll revisit this.
+* 'distortion pedal'-like functionality; foot stop actions are even slower than ball-of-foot
+* 'side' buttons, a la MSI Liberator; a lot of ankle penalties with this one, but thought about it

+**Things I'll be trying next:**
+* v2 will feature 'heel stays put' functionality and focus on making the layer switching easy
+* v2 will also have formed pedals, I think
+* v1 is going to get a remote indicator/maybe-keys functionality for rapid layer switching/understanding

 ## Details
 * JST connectors make wiring and troubleshooting much easier.
 Much, much, much easier.
 USE A FLUX PEN WHEN SOLDERING WOW.
 * I used some old Grifiti wrist pad (palm rest) (about 3/4"/~20mm neoprene pad) for the heel pads.